 In my upcoming book: Solving the Social Media Puzzle: 7 Simple Steps to Planning a Social Media Marketing Strategy for Your Business, my co-author Apryl Parcher and I lay out the steps to successfully planning a social media strategy to maximize your social media marketing efforts and chances for success.

-In the last 4 plus years of working with clients in the social media space I found that one of the common issues with my clients is that they had no plan.
-Everyone wanted lots of fans and followers and their content to go “viral” but no one had a plan to get there.
+In the last 7 plus years of working in the social media space I found that one of the common issues with folks who want to become more involved in social is that they have no plan.
+Everyone wants lots of fans and followers and their content to go “viral” but no one has a plan to get there.
 Most didn’t even have goals at all!
-They didn’t even know who they wanted to target most of the time.
+They didn’t even know who they want to target most of the time.

 That is why it is it critical to plan before you get started.
 One of the biggest misconceptions of social media marketing is that it is free; it’s not free because like any other of your business efforts, it takes time, and time is money right?
 Without a plan, you will be wasting lots of time trying everything and accomplishing nothing.

 The second question is “who are you trying to target?”
 Many times we get the standard old-school marketing demographic answer “women 25-54, upper level income” etc.